-- (4) If, after the process specified in paragraph (3)(b) has been completed, there is no serious misconduct or significant inadequate performance during the further warning period, the appointing officer shall advise the staff member (both orally and in writing) that the further warning period has expired and the warning is being removed from his personnel file. - (5) If, after the process specified in paragraph 3(b) has been completed, there is a further instance of serious misconduct or significant inadequate performance during the further warning period, the appointing officer may dismiss the chief officer provided that the appointing officer first - (a) collects evidence of the actions of the chief officer which are the subject of concern; and - (b) advises the chief officer of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, and allows him to provide an explanation. - (6) Upon deciding to dismiss a chief officer under paragraphs (2) and (5), the appointing officer shall, at the earliest opportunity - (a) notify the chief officer that he is being dismissed under the terms of his employment agreement; and - (b) arrange for the dismissal to take effect at an early opportunity.
+- (4) If, after the process specified in paragraph (3)(b) has been completed, there is no serious misconduct or significant inadequate performance during the further warning period, the appointing officer shall advise the staff member (both orally and in writing) that the further warning period has expired and the warning is being removed from that staff member's personnel file. - (5) If, after the process specified in paragraph 3(b) has been completed, there is a further instance of serious misconduct or significant inadequate performance during the further warning period, the appointing officer may dismiss the chief officer provided that the appointing officer first - (a) collects evidence of the actions of the chief officer which are the subject of concern; and - (b) advises the chief officer of the concerns (both orally and in writing) including providing the chief officer with a copy of the evidence collected, and allows the chief officer to provide an explanation. - (6) Upon deciding to dismiss a chief officer under paragraphs (2) and (5), the appointing officer shall, at the earliest opportunity - (a) notify the chief officer that the chief officer is being dismissed under the terms of that chief officer's employment agreement; and - (b) arrange for the dismissal to take effect at an early opportunity.